Graph theory-based automated quantum algorithm for efficient querying of acyclic and multiloop causal configurations: Quantum algorithms for querying causality of multiloop graphs

 \section{Quantum algorithms for querying causality of multiloop graphs}

-The quantum causal query algorithms presented in Refs.~\cite{Ramirez-Uribe:2021ubp,Ramirez-Uribe:2024wua}, relating causality of multiloop Feynman diagrams with DAGs, are based on three fundamental concepts: $i)$ the bootstrapping of the LTD causal representation based on \textit{reduced} equivalent graphs built from vertices and edges~\cite{TorresBobadilla:2021ivx,Sborlini:2021owe}, $ii)$ the design of a quantum oracle capable of identifying acyclic configurations with minimal quantum resources and $iii)$ the strategies that enable an efficient amplitude amplification.

-Under the assumption of a description with reduced graphs, an edge is defined as the union of multiple Feynman propagators connecting two interaction vertices.
+The aim of the quantum causal query algorithms presented in Refs.~\cite{Ramirez-Uribe:2021ubp,Ramirez-Uribe:2024wua}, relating causality of multiloop Feynman diagrams with DAGs, is the bootstrapping of the LTD causal representation in the most efficient way.
+Each term in the LTD causal representation corresponds to a configuration in which internal particles propagate along specific directions.
+Conversely, by fixing a given propagation pattern, one can reconstruct the associated LTD terms.
+These algorithms are based on analysing \textit{reduced} equivalent graphs built from vertices and edges~\cite{TorresBobadilla:2021ivx,Sborlini:2021owe}.
+An edge is defined as the union of multiple Feynman propagators connecting two interaction vertices.
 After the propagators are merged into edges, the loops associated to the reduced graph are called eloops.
-Reliance on this framework is well justified, as causal configurations are only those in which the momentum flows of all propagators belonging to each edge, are aligned in the same direction.
+This reduction framework is well justified, as causal configurations are only those in which the momentum flows of all propagators belonging to each edge, are aligned in the same direction.
 In addition, considering eloops simplifies the analysis of causal conditions by reducing the number of acyclic configurations to identify.

-A quantum query algorithm based on Grover's algorithm~\cite{Grover:1997fa} consists of the following stages: $i)$ encoding the edge information in qubits, $ii)$ initializing each qubit in the quantum circuit, $iii)$ designing an oracle operator to tag acyclic states, $iv)$ applying a diffusion operator to implement amplitude amplification and $v)$ measuring the resulting quantum state.
-It is important to remark that the efficiency of the query algorithms critically relies on the design of the oracle operator.
-Therefore, the aim of proposing a new quantum algorithm is to achieve an optimal and automated oracle operator design, which efficiently encodes all causal conditions in a streamlined form.
+A quantum query algorithm based on Grover's algorithm~\cite{Grover:1997fa} involves the following stages: $i)$ encoding the relevant information in qubits, where each qubit represents an edge; $ii)$ initializing all qubits representing the edges in the quantum circuit in a uniform superposition; $iii)$ designing an oracle operator that tags the acyclic states, which requires additional ancillary qubits; $iv)$ applying a diffusion operator to amplify the amplitude of the tagged states and $v)$ measuring the resulting quantum state, which, due to amplitude amplification, is most likely an acyclic state.